darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 - setting one or both of the contrast settings on the [_options_](#options) tab to _safe_ or _hard_.

-If the _target black luminence_ setting on the [_display_](#display) tab is non-zero, this can also make it difficult for _filmic rgb_ to find a smooth monotonic spline, and reducing this can also help to relax the constraints.
+If the _target black luminance_ setting on the [_display_](#display) tab is non-zero, this can also make it difficult for _filmic rgb_ to find a smooth monotonic spline, and reducing this can also help to relax the constraints.
 See the [_display_](#display) section to understand the implications of this.

 contrast
 : The _filmic_ S-curve is created by computing the position of virtual nodes from the module parameters and interpolating them.
 This is similar to how the tone curve module operates, but here, the nodes cannot be moved manually.
 The curve is split into three parts -- a middle linear part, and two extremities that transition smoothly from the slope of the middle part to the ends of the exposure range.